Pinches-code/me_yo/README.md

 - cross-disciplinary perspective,
 - proactivity and a sense of ownership.

-More details can be found in the "Work Experience" section
+More details can be found in my resume, сontact me via email

 Work philosophy: **Dislike "work for work’s sake"** — always seek to improve outcomes through optimization.